worlddynamics/WorldDynamics.jl/docs/src/tutorial.md

 @variables t
 ```

-For each variable of the model, the above vector includes a quadruple, containing the Julia variable, its range, and its symbolic name to be shonw in the plot (the range and the symbolic name are optional).
+For each variable of the model, the above vector includes a quadruple, containing the Julia variable, its range, and its symbolic name to be shown in the plot (the range and the symbolic name are optional).
 The time variable `t` has also to be declared.

 Finally, we can plot the evolution of the model variables according to the previously computed solution.